 Using Corsican Mint

-In addition to its uses as a groundcover in the garden, Corsican mint is valuable culinary plant and great for containers.
-Snip the leaves to flavor hot and cold drinks, ice cream and baked goods.
+In addition to its uses as a groundcover in the garden, Corsican mint is a valuable culinary plant and great for containers.
+Snip the leaves to flavor hot and cold drinks, ice cream, and baked goods.

 Growing Corsican Mint Indoors

 Corsican mint is easily grown indoors.
 Use a lightweight, well-drained potting mix and be sure the pot has a drainage hole in the bottom.

 Place the mint where it receives morning sunlight, but where it is protected from intense light and heat.
 Water the plant regularly to keep the soil moist, but decrease watering during the winter months, allowing the soil to dry slightly.